 113 Gledhill Avenue, East York, Toronto

-The house at 113 Gledhill Avenue was built circa 1918 by Henry Harold Harrison Sr., who was a carpenter by trade.
-Once Harold had finished the basement of the house, he covered it over.
-At that point, Harold, Agnes, and their three sons (HankJohn, and Gord) moved into the basement, which he had divided into three rooms.
-Son Douglas was born while the family was living in the basement.
-The upper floors of the house were completed by early 1922, in time for the birth of Harold and Agnes’s daughter.
+Harold, who had spent much of his time in Canada building houses, built a house for his family at 113 Gledhill Avenue between 1919 and 1921.
+When he finished the three-room basement he covered it with a temporary roof and Harold, Agnes, and their three sons (HankJohn, and Gord) moved in.
+Son Douglas was born in July 1919 while the family was living in the basement.
+The upper floors of the house were completed before the birth of daughter Audrey in March 1922.
 When the children were growing up, the four sons occupied one bedroom with the second reserved for the daughter.
 All of the Harrison children lived there until they married or, in the case of Douglas, joined the army.
 During the Depression, the family defaulted on the mortgage and lost ownership of the house; however, the mortgage holder, a kind woman by the name of Nellie Lapp, let the family stay in the house until Henry Harold (Hank) Harrison Jr. earned enough money to pay off the mortgage.
 Harold and Agnes lived there until sometime after Harold’s retirement in the early fifties.

 The home at 113 Gledhill Avenue was located four blocks east of Woodbine Avenue and two long blocks north of Danforth Avenue.
 It was and is a typical East York house of the time – a two-story, three-bedroom brick house on about 30 feet of frontage.
 The principal rooms occupy the main floor and the bedrooms, the second floor.
 In the 1931 census Harold described the house as a 7 room brick and veneer building valued at $4,500.